BI-MotionlessProposal/Assignment-4/README.md

                 for el in df['zip_code'].values] df['sell_year'] = df['sell_date'].dt.year
 ```
-Then we calculate the number of kilometres from Copenhagen city with the help of a function.
+Then we calculate the number of kilometres from Copenhagen city with the help of a Harversine function 'def distance(origin, destination):' - taken from lecture class with some modification.
 We put the values in a new columns 'distance'.
 ```python
 df['distance'] = [distance((55.676111,12.568333), el)for el in df[[ 'lat','lon']].values]
 ```